ShadowSecurityOfficial/Shadow-Mac/README.md

 # Shadow-Mac

-Shadow-Mac is the most hi-tech Mac Modifier.
+Shadow-Mac is the most innovative Mac Modifier.
 Shadow-Mac is a custom Mac Modifier and is part of the larger ShadowSecuritySuite, Shadow-Mac allows you to run all you to run all your favortie hacking tools under Mac in a fast, safe. easy and efficient manner.

 ㊙️ "The more silent you are, the more you can silence." ㊙️